 - Community involvement opportunities

-School boards should also ensure that every experiential learning placement follows all requirements in the AODA’s Employment Standards.
-Likewise, placements must uphold students’ right to accommodation in employment under the Ontario Human Rights Code.
+School boards should also ensure that every experiential learning placement follows all requirements in the AODA’s Employment Standards, as well as any standards under the Ministry of Labour, Training and Skills Development (MLTSD).
+Similarly, placements must uphold students’ right to accommodation in employment under the Ontario Human Rights Code.
 Likewise, school boards should ensure that these placements will be fully accessible, equitable, and inclusive to students with disabilities.

 In addition, stakeholders in the successful transition of students with disabilities into employment should share lessons and best practices.
 These stakeholders include: